Is Oil & Gas Production a Good Career Path?

 The average salary of a commercial analyst is estimated at $59,081 per year.

-Impact of Covid on Oil and Gas Industry
+Impact of COVID on the Oil and Gas Industry

 The pandemic has severely affected the oil and gas industry.
 The industry employed 156,000 workers in June 2020, down 11.7% from February 2020 when approximately 176,600 workers were employed.